Arts and Social Sciences

 Why do we tell stories?
 How are the stories we tell connected to who we are?
 How do we express ourselves through words?
 This course will offer you the unique opportunity to explore the connection between fiction and identity through a series of very short stories by masters of the genre and some extracts from key critical texts on different identity theories: from nationality and race to gender and sexuality.

 The course, which assumes no prior specialised knowledge, will be discussion-based.
 You will be asked to engage with a selection of texts and think about a series of questions ahead of each session, and the class will be a place for the exchange of ideas, discussion with others, and activities.
-At the end of the course, you will have a chance to demonstrate what you have learned both about the very short story form and theories of identity in two ways: by writing your own very short story and by producing a short critical analysis of your own piece informed by the theories you have learned during the course.
+At the end of the course, you will have a chance to demonstrate what you have learned about the short story form and theories of identity by writing a literary commentary of one of the stories studied in the course

 Elective tutor: Dr Aleix Tura Vecino